 Information on Entry Requirements

-- At least two subjects to be taken at A2.
+- At least two subjects to be taken at A level

-- Applicants with four or five AS Levels in Year 12 do not have a significant advantage.
+- Applicants with four or five AS Levels in Year 12 do not have a significant advantage as universities recognise that AS levels are not offered any longer in most schools/colleges as standalone subjects.

-- The Extended Project (EPQ) is not compulsory but is welcomed by many universities.
+- The Extended Project (EPQ) is not compulsory but is welcomed by many universities and may form part of the offer if you are taking it.

 Some universities have a General Entrance or ‘matriculation’ requirement.